genesiscommunitysuccess/docs/versioned_docs/version-2022.4/02_database/05_database-interface/03_rxdb.md

 ### getRangeFromEnd

-Works similiary to the `getRange` operation but returns the range in reverse order.
+Works similarly to the `getRange` operation but returns the range in reverse order.

 By providing different parameters, you can refine what information you are returned:
 * `startRecord` is needed in all cases, and defines where the range should start from.